TrevorShelby/Mao-Online/protocol.md

 #Event Notifications
-Whenever clients need to be notified through a state change, they will receive an event notification from the server, which looks likes this:
+Whenever clients need to be notified through a state change, they will receive an event notification from the server.
+Event notifications look like this:
 ```JSON
 {
 	"type": "event",